linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 07.01.2026
+- Topic: Mainstream Social Media is bad
+- Directory: /posts/2026/January/07
+- Description: ``` Stop being a product on mainstream platforms.
+The era of centralized social media is over.
+With Linkspreed and Web4, you have the tools to launch your own social network in minutes.
+Own your data and lead your community without algorithms.
+It is time to take back control of your digital life.
+Build your own network today. ```

 ### 06.01.2026
 - Topic: Web4 & AR
 - Directory: /posts/2026/January/06